 - The assessment requirements (when and how practitioners must assess children’s achievements, and when and how they should discuss children’s progress with parents and/or carers).

 The curriculum will satisfy the requirements of legislation relating to the National Curriculum and religious education (RE), ensuring that sufficient time is allowed for all aspects of the basic curriculum and the development of essential skills especially literacy, numeracy and the use of Information and Communications Technology.
-These requirements will be realised through well planned and delivered teaching and through a creative approach to numeracy, literacy and ICT offered through the school’s use of PBL.
+These requirements will be realised through well planned and delivered teaching and through a thematic approach.
 As much practical learning as possible will be offered to children to enhance understanding of curriculum areas.

 Children will be offered a very wide range of experiences to extend their understanding of themselves and the world in which they live.
 Skills, attitudes and values will be developed to prepare the children for the next stage of learning (‘Key Stage 2 ready’ and ‘Secondary ready’), and enable them to be successful in the community.
 The school would expect everyone to develop through a ‘consistency and warmth’ approach and show a sense of responsibility and self-discipline whether alone, together, at work or at play, and to support policies on equal opportunities.
 The school will not tolerate poor behaviour and will adopt positive behaviour management strategies to ensure that children are responding to positive, not negative models of social interactions.